-Trees that are considered boulevard trees and maintained by the Streets Division are located in the Woodbury Heights, Park Hills and Royal Oaks subdivisions.
+Trees that are considered boulevard trees and maintained by the Streets Division are located in the Woodbury Heights, Park Hills, and Royal Oaks subdivisions.
 If the city must remove boulevard trees in these areas, a tree replacement program is available to residents.
 Other subdivisions within the city have been provided front yard trees by the project developer; these are planted behind the boulevard area.
 These trees are the property owner's responsibility.
-The most current practice in new developments east of Bielenberg Drive calls for trees to be planted on the boulevard and that they be privately maintained by homeowner associations.
+The most current practice in new developments east of Bielenberg Drive calls for trees to be planted on the boulevard and that they are privately maintained by homeowner associations.

 Boulevard Tree Health

 Dead, dying and diseased boulevard trees are removed under the city's Tree Disease Management program.
 Storm-damaged boulevard trees are trimmed or removed depending on the damage severity.
 Broken branches are removed to prevent injuries or damage to property.
 Stumps of removed trees are ground and the site is restored and seeded.
 No charge is made to the abutting property owner for these services.